 “Tucked into Oak Creek canyon, surrounded by trees, red dirt mountain sides, and a creek this campground is stunning.
-Though close to the road, it is farthest set back than the other campground next door.
 A short drive gets you to Flagstaff or Sedona and it is a gorgeous drive either way.
 One of my favorite campgrounds.” – The Dyrt camper Krystil C.

 2. Chavez Crossing Group Campground